Ederson errors sum up Man City's sloppiness in dismal derby defeat | Goal.com

 Ederson was culpable for both goals, letting Anthony Martial’s weak volley slip through his fingers 30 minutes in and then tossing the ball away to Scott McTominay for his injury-time strike.

-He also let one backpass carelessly roll under his foot and he had to scramble back to clear off his own line.
+He also let one backpass carelessly roll under his foot and had to scramble back to clear off the line.

 United were desperate for the victory that keeps alive their hopes of sneaking into the top four and securing a return to Champions League football, while City were strangely subdued during a first-half performance that fell far below Guardiola's high standards.